 Dr. Durbin is a visionary leader in the field of intellectual disabilities.
 He began his career as a mental health counselor working with Vietnam veterans.
 He’s served as executive director of the C.S.
 Patterson Training and Habilitation Center in Trenton, Tenn., executive director of Shelby Residential and Vocational Services (SRVS) in Memphis, Tenn.
 Dr. Durbin was appointed by Tennessee Governor Ned McWherter to serve as assistant commissioner of Mental Retardation Services.
 In that role, he oversaw institutional and community services for more than 6,000 persons and led the state’s efforts to expand community services and downsize the state’s developmental centers.
 Dr. Durbin also served as the national director of business development at National Mentor Healthcare in Boston, Mass.
 He leads the Durbin Consulting Group.

-Shannon has worked in the healthcare industry for more than 15 years.
-She has a wealth of experience in Quality and Performance measurement as well as process improvements focusing on key performance indicators, data, analytics, and reporting.
-In the past, she was a certified CARF surveyor, where she audited provider organizations throughout the U.S. and Canada.
-Shannon earned a Master of Business Administration from Union University’s McAfee School of Business (AACSB), and her undergraduate degree from the University of Tennessee in Business Administration with a focus in logistics.
+Shannon has worked in the healthcare industry for more than fifteen years.
+She was a CARF surveyor, where she audited provider organizations throughout the U.S. and Canada.
+Durbin earned a Master of Business Administration from Union University, and her undergraduate degree from the University of Tennessee in Business Administration with a focus in logistics.

 Tracey Coffey, Regional Program Director, Nashville